-LUCKY: But, Uncle Einstein, I don't have a school.
+LUCKY: That's right, Uncle Einstein, but I don't have a school.

 (Zorbo gives Einstein, Sal, and Admiral a determined look.)

 ZORBO: (To Lucky.)
 You're learning how to fly, Lucky...even if we have to start our own school.